Branching processes with interactions: the subcritical cooperative regime: Proofs

 This allow us to conclude that stochastically $\tau_0\leq (t_0+h)G$ where $G$ is Geometric random variable with parameter $\mathbf{P}_1(Z_{h}=0)\epsilon$.
 Note that $G$ is independent of the starting condition $n.$ This leads to the conclusion that, for every $n\in \mathbb{N}$,

-which completes the proof. \end{proof} \begin{proof}[Proof of Theorem \ref{infinity}] In order to prove our result, we first deduce that under our assumptions the sequence $(\mathbf{P}_n)_{n\ge 1}$ converges weakly in the space of probability measures on $D(\overline{\mathbb{N}}\cup \{\infty\}, [0, T])$, the space of Skorokhod of c\`adl\`ag functions on $[0,T]$ with values in $\overline{\mathbb{N}}\cup \{\infty\}$.
+which completes the proof. \end{proof} \begin{proof}[Proof of Theorem \ref{infinity}] In order to prove our result, we first deduce that under our assumptions the sequence $(\mathbf{P}_n)_{n\in \mathbb{N}}$ converges weakly in the space of probability measures on $D(\overline{\mathbb{N}}, [0, T])$, the space of Skorokhod of c\`adl\`ag functions on $[0,T]$ with values in $\overline{\mathbb{N}}$.
 We follow the tightness argument provided on the proof of Theorem 1 in Donelly \cite{Do}.
-We observe that the process does not possesses instantaneous states and also that it is stochastically monotone with respect to the starting point.
+We observe that the process does not possess instantaneous states and also that it is stochastically monotone with respect to the starting point.
 In other words, condition (A1) of Theorem 1 in \cite{Do} is satisfied.
 Moreover, under our assumptions the process does not explode and condition (A2) is also satisfied by denoting $B_n^N$ the branching process with interactions starting from $n$ and stopped at state $N$.
+Then tightness holds and we identify the finite marginal distributions by noticing that for $k\ge 1$, for $t_1, \ldots t_k\in \mathbb{R}_{+,0}$, and for $n_1, \dots, n_k \in \mathbb{N}$, the probabilities $\mathbf{P}_n(Z_{t_1}\le n_1, \cdots, Z_{t_k}\le n_k)$ are non-increasing with respect to $n$.